Why Interior Designers Should NOT Order Building Supplies

 You can still design and specify material finishes for a home.
 You would then provide all those details to the GC so they could manage those ordering the multiple items they need at the appropriate times for installation from the supply houses they deal with regularly.

 Now, I’m only talking about items installed before construction completion.
-When it comes to furniture delivery, that is a different and additionally complex topic.
+Furniture delivery is a different and more complex topic.
 Yes, you will be ordering all free-standing furniture items for the project, as this is clearly outside the scope of your contractors.
 If you want to learn more about the interior designer's role in construction projects, be sure to read this post.

-Add your name below and we’ll deliver The Weekly Install™ straight to your inbox every Friday.
+Add your name below, and we’ll deliver The Weekly Install® straight to your inbox every Friday.

 Looking for more?
 Keep reading: